 Stock up on Pre-Made Healthy Meals

 To save time, outsource!
 If you want to eat healthily but lack time to prepare the meals, use a meal delivery service.
 There are numerous healthy options for any dietary choice that come right to your door every week.
-Try different services and find one you love for a mindless healthy eating option.
+Try different services and find one you love for a mindless, healthy eating option.
 Here are two reviews from meal delivery services I love:

 Reduce Your Plate Size

 Portions are essential.
-Sometimes we have the best intentions with eating better, but we do not have the right quantities.
+Sometimes, we have the best intentions of eating better, but we do not have the right quantities.
 Try eating from a smaller plate to allow yourself to have the right amount of food.
 Science shows that people who eat from a bigger plate often eat 142 calories more than those who choose a smaller one.
-Throughout the days, weeks, and months that adds up.
+Throughout the days, weeks, and months, that adds up.

 Be Smarter at Restaurants